KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876725060554080287_880927102097055764_transcript-energy-drain-effects-have-a-delay.html)

 **Theory:**
-Shimenawa Set energy drain also do not happen immediately.
-There is about a 7-frame delay (can be more depend on latency) from the moment your character elemental skill is used to when you character actually lose energy.
+Shimenawa Set Energy drain also do not happen immediately.
+There is about a 7-frame delay (can be more depend on latency) from the moment your character Elemental Skill is used to when you character actually lose Energy.

 **Evidence:**
-Frame count (from beginning till 2:00): [Youtube](https://www.youtube.com/watch?v=3esuFmKuwo0)
+Frame count (from beginning till 2:00): [YouTube](https://www.youtube.com/watch?v=3esuFmKuwo0)

-Extra Razor, lisa, sayu, chongyun framecount: [Youtube](https://www.youtube.com/watch?v=BSztCPB5leY)
+Extra Razor, lisa, sayu, chongyun framecount: [YouTube](https://www.youtube.com/watch?v=BSztCPB5leY)

-[Imgur](https://imgur.com/a/pmYsziS) - Childe using Shimenawa, still able to cast E into Q while getting the auto attack damage buff.
-I attack at the beginning to showcase the dmg difference after the buff.
+[Imgur](https://imgur.com/a/pmYsziS) - Childe using Shimenawa, still able to cast E into Q while getting the Normal Attack damage buff.
+I attack at the beginning to showcase the DMG difference after the buff.

 [Imgur](https://imgur.com/a/4nqmqud) - Another example of Childe (credit to Seres from ChildeMains for this clip)

 [Imgur](https://imgur.com/a/S3F6onZ) - Example of Ning using SR and doing E into Q at high ping (thanks to SilverHawk#5880)

-[Youtube](https://www.youtube.com/watch?v=V9HhHNffa7c) - Example of Keqing at high ping (thanks to ProfHugo#6478)
+[YouTube](https://www.youtube.com/watch?v=V9HhHNffa7c) - Example of Keqing at high ping (thanks to ProfHugo#6478)

 **Significance:**
-If a character can cast their elemental skill and then burst in about less than 7 frame, they can spend the energy before being drained, bypassing the large cost of using Shimenawa set.
-Childe walking E (thanks to Amadurim#8925) is currently the only skill found to be fast enough for this tech to work, so this remains largely impractical in gameplay, but maybe future character can benefit more from Shimenawa with this finding.
-Also, with high ping (400-600ms) it is possible to extend the energy drain delay long enough so other character can burst before the drain.
+If a character can cast their Elemental Skill and then Burst in about less than 7 frame, they can spend the Energy before being drained, bypassing the large cost of using Shimenawa set.
+Childe walking E (thanks to Amadurim#8925) is currently the only Skill found to be fast enough for this tech to work, so this remains largely impractical in gameplay, but maybe future character can benefit more from Shimenawa with this finding.
+Also, with high ping (400-600ms) it is possible to extend the Energy drain delay long enough so other character can Burst before the drain.

 ## Thundering Fury

-### How 4pc Thundering Fury Interacts with Elemental Mastery
+### How 4-Piece Thundering Fury Interacts with Elemental Mastery

 **By:** Saizaku\#5569

-**4-set thundering fury gives +40% to damage caused by Overloaded, Electro-Charged, and Superconduct.
-We know that elemental mastery provides a multiplier to elemental reactions.**
+**4-Piece thundering fury gives +40% to damage caused by Overloaded, Electro-Charged, and Superconduct.
+We know that Elemental mastery provides a multiplier to Elemental reactions.**

-**Question:** Is the 4 set thundering fury effect additive or multiplicative to the bonus from elemental mastery?
+**Question:** Is the 4 set thundering fury effect additive or multiplicative to the bonus from Elemental mastery?

 [Data](https://i.imgur.com/youmor6.png)